-Parents/carers do not have the right to withdraw their children from Relationships Education because it is important that all children receive this content, covering topics such as friendships and how to stay safe.
+From September 2020, parents/carers will not have the right to withdraw their children from Relationships Education because it is important that all children receive this content, covering topics such as friendships and how to stay safe .
 This is set out in the Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, which makes Relationships Education compulsory for all pupils receiving primary education.

-Parents do not have the right to withdraw their children from statutory relationships education, health education or the science curriculum.

-Parents do have the right to withdraw their children from the non-statutory components of sex education within RSE.
+The science curriculum in all maintained schools also includes content on human development, including reproduction, which there is no right to withdraw from.
+Parents have the right to withdraw their children from the non-statutory components of sex education within RSE.